 Fast forward eight years, and here we are.
 Since that day in the emergency room, finding out I was going to have a baby and not an appendectomy, so much has happened.
 We have laughed, cried, and grown together as a family.
 We welcomed our son 4 years ago, moved, got married, and started an amazing little adventure.

 Last year I decided that I wanted to share my love of yoga and mindfulness with children of all ages.
 So, I dove in.
 I got certified as a children’s yoga teacher and began teaching right away.
-That decision has taken me on the most amazing ride of my life.
+That decision has taken me on the most amazing adventure.
 I not only get to share this time with my own children, but I also get to influence and help so many other kids.
 Everyday I take the opportunity to grow and change in any way that I think will help my family, my career, and my SELF.

 A little backstory on me:

-We stayed put for 2 years.
+We stayed put there for 2 years.

 I was fourteen, and I was at the skate park with one of my new friends.
-We hung out there to watch the cute boys skate and bike.
-My husband was on his bike.
+We hung out there to watch the cute boys skate and ride bike.
+My husband was on his bike when we met.
 He rode a BMX trick bike.
-He was mysterious, he was cool, and he was unlike anyone else I had met in this place.
+He was mysterious, he was cool, and he was unlike anyone else I had met in that town.
 But, that was because he wasn’t from North Dakota.
 He had moved form Michigan with his mom.
 He was a few years older than I was, and he was so cute, and so NEW.
 We didn’t start dating for almost 3 years.
 We remained friends for a long time.
 I even dated a few of his close friends before we decided to test our chemistry.
 Life was amazing!

 When we moved back to Montana I completed my GED(general education diploma).
-We tried finding jobs in Montana, but had no luck… so, we decided to spread our wings, and the two of us left for Washington state.
-That lasted six months, and we came back to Montana to live at my parent’s house once again.
+I tried finding jobs in Montana, but had no luck… so, the two of us decided to spread our wings, and we left for Washington state.
+That adventure lasted six months, and then we came back to Montana to live at my parent’s house once again.

-In the time since we left that off grid cabin that I lived in when i was five, and when this whole adventure began.
-Talk about coming full circle.
-Since we left that off grid home, it has become an air b&B, yoga retreat, and organic micro farm.
-I visit it once a month for a day-long yoga retreat and to feel my roots.
+In the time since we left that off grid cabin over twenty years ago, it has become an air b&B, yoga retreat, and organic micro farm.
+I visit it once a month for a day-long yoga retreat.
+I go there to feel my roots and remember where it all started.
 Oh, the serendipity of life!
 And now, here I am, writing all of this for you to enjoy.
 And life is AMAZING!